genesiscloud/terraform-provider-genesiscloud/docs/resources/instance.md

 - `security_group_ids` (Set of String) The security groups of the instance.
 If not provided will be set to the default security group.
 - `ssh_key_ids` (Set of String) The ssh keys of the instance.
   - If the value of this attribute changes, Terraform will destroy and recreate the resource.
-  - The set must contain at least 1 elements.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
 - `volume_ids` (Set of String) The volumes of the instance.